-The SFPUC executed a sole source contract with SOURCE (formerly Zero Mass Water) for the atmospheric water generation project.
-The SFPUC is providing a grant through the Onsite Water Reuse Grant Program to a brewery process water reuse project, which completed construction and began commissioning its water treatment system in July.
 The SFPUC continues to use several technologies and approaches to detect potential leaks in its system.
 This includes an ongoing pilot of the Ecologics acoustic leak detection platform.

 The SFPUC will continue developing projects to demonstrate the potential for water savings and supply with innovations in the coming quarter.